jannishuebl/couchmotion/README.md

 ```

 Install Maven:
-Maven must be installed, for details see: https://github.com/HipByte/motion-maven
+Maven has to be installed, for details see: https://github.com/HipByte/motion-maven

 ```shell
 brew install maven
 ```

-Add Maven-repository:
+Add maven-repository:

 Add couchbase-repository to your ~/.m2/settings.xml: http://files.couchbase.com/maven2
 Create the ~/.m2/settings.xml if it does not exists.